UPDATE: CHP Announce Arrest of Man Who Rode in Back Seat of Driverless Tesla Across Bay Bridge

 Authorities said that this was not the first time Sharma had been cited for such behavior.

 Prior to the Sunday arrest, members of the public had captured video of someone resembling Sharma operating a Tesla in the same reckless manner.
-An Oakland CHP officer had cited Sharma on April 27 for similar behavior.MORE NEWS: State Health Officials Preparing To Greenlight COVID-19 Vaccine Shots To Children 12-15 Years Old
+An Oakland CHP officer cited Sharma on April 27 for the incident.MORE NEWS: San Jose Suspect Arrested for Felony DUI, Vehicular Manslaughter After Hitting Motorcyclist

 CHP offered thanks to the public for providing valuable information that aided in the investigation and arrest of the suspect.